 *Cruise itineraries are subject to change depending on weather conditions and at the captain discretion.

-**In case of strong north winds, we will start the cruise from the south side of Milos.
+**In case of strong north winds, the tour will start from the south side of Milos.
 Transfer to and from the port of Adamas is offered and included in the price.

-***In case of south winds, we will sail the north side of Milos and visit inaccessible beaches of Kimolos & Poliegos.
+***In case of south wind we will sail from Adamas along the northern side of Milos and Poliegos.

-The price includes: English speaking crew – Lunch – Snacks – Alcoholic and non-alcoholic beverages – Equipment for snorkeling – GoPro for underwater pictures.
+The price includes: Professional crew – Lunch – Snacks – Alcoholic and non-alcoholic drinks – Snorkelling equipment – Underwater GoPro.

-Don’t forget: Swimsuit – Towel – Sunscreen – Sun hat – Sunglasses – Camera.
+Don’t forget: Valid ID or passport – Sun hat – Sunglasses – Sunscreen – Swimsuit – Beach towel – Camera.